 4.3.17.1 mbms-SCell-r11

-This parameter defines whether the UE in RRC_CONNECTED supports MBMS reception via MBSFN on a frequency indicated in an MBMSInterestIndication message, when an SCell is configured on that frequency (regardless of whether the SCell is activated or deactivated), as specified in TS 36.331 [5].
+This parameter defines whether the UE in RRC_CONNECTED supports MBMS reception via MBSFN on a frequency indicated in an MBMSInterestIndication message, when an SCell is configured on that frequency (regardless of whether the SCell is activated or deactivated), as specified in MFA TS 36.331 [5].

 4.3.17.2 mbms-NonServingCell-r11

-This parameter defines whether the UE in RRC_CONNECTED supports MBMS reception via MBSFN on a frequency indicated in an MBMSInterestIndication message, where (according to supportedBandCombination and to network synchronization properties) a serving cell may be additionally configured, as specified in TS 36.331 [5].
-If this is supported, the UE shall also support MBMS reception via MBSFN on a frequency when an SCell is configured on that frequency (regardless of whether the SCell is activated or deactivated), as specified in TS 36.331 [5].
+This parameter defines whether the UE in RRC_CONNECTED supports MBMS reception via MBSFN on a frequency indicated in an MBMSInterestIndication message, where (according to supportedBandCombination and to network synchronization properties) a serving cell may be additionally configured, as specified in MFA TS 36.331 [5].
+If this is supported, the UE shall also support MBMS reception via MBSFN on a frequency when an SCell is configured on that frequency (regardless of whether the SCell is activated or deactivated), as specified in MFA TS 36.331 [5].

 4.3.17.3 mbms-AsyncDC-r12

-This parameter defines whether the UE in RRC_CONNECTED supports MBMS reception via MBSFN on a frequency indicated in an MBMSInterestIndication message, where according to supportedBandCombination, the carriers are configured or can be configured as serving cells in the MCG and the SCG which are not synchronized, specified in TS 36.331 [5].
+This parameter defines whether the UE in RRC_CONNECTED supports MBMS reception via MBSFN on a frequency indicated in an MBMSInterestIndication message, where according to supportedBandCombination, the carriers are configured or can be configured as serving cells in the MCG and the SCG which are not synchronized, specified in MFA TS 36.331 [5].
 In this release of specification, it is mandatory to support this according to MBMSInterestIndication and indicated supportedBandCombination.

 4.3.18 RAN-assisted WLAN interworking parameters